lemonmade/sewing-kit-next/documentation/plugins.md

 - Plugins provided by sewing-kit itself should have an `id` prefixed with `SewingKit.`.
 - Plugins that define meaningful behavior for more than one task should split the task handling into files, and use the `lazy` helper to asynchronously load code for each task (see `@sewing-kit/plugin-typescript` for an example).
+- Plugins are generally one of the following categories: tool (often adds hooks), language (often adds configuration for those custom hooks), discovery (finds projects and outlines the rough handling), and others.
+They should typically be composed in that order also, as it ensures that the necessary custom hooks are available at the right time.